Keysoe

-Keysoe is a village and former civil parish, now in the parish of Bolnhurst and Keysoe, in the Bedford district, in the ceremonial county of Bedfordshire, England.
-In 1931 the parish had a population of 432.
-On 1 April 1934 the parish was abolished to form "Bolnhurst and Keysoe".
+Keysoe is a village in the civil parish of Bolnhurst and Keysoe, in the Bedford borough of Bedfordshire, England.

-Historically part of the Stodden hundred in Bedfordshire, part of Keysoe was originally located in Huntingdonshire.

 The Church of St Mary the Virgin is located in the village.

+Keysoe was an ancient parish in the Stodden hundred of Bedfordshire.
+In 1934 the civil parish was merged with the neighbouring parish of Bolnhurst to become a new parish called Bolnhurst and Keysoe.
+At the 1931 census (the last before the abolition of the parish), Keysoe had a population of 432.

 The Keysoe International equestrian centre is based in Keysoe.
 The centre is a club and venue for horse sport events and training.
 The venue was used by equestrian teams training for the 2012 Summer Olympics and 2012 Summer Paralympics.
 15 teams from around the world used Bedford Borough as their training base in preparation for the games.